devanshjoshi08/RISCV-Pipeline-Research/README.md

 # RISC-V RV32I Pipelined Processor

 5-stage pipelined RISC-V processor in SystemVerilog targeting the Basys 3 FPGA.
 Executes all 40 RV32I base integer instructions, handles data hazards through forwarding and stalling, predicts branches with a 64-entry BHT, and includes a direct-mapped instruction cache.
-Synthesizes at just under 99 MHz on the Artix-7 and runs C programs compiled with a standard RISC-V GCC toolchain, printing output over UART.
+Synthesizes at ~91 MHz on the Artix-7 and runs C programs compiled with a standard RISC-V GCC toolchain, printing output over UART to a serial terminal.

-Validated against the official [riscv-tests](https://github.com/riscv-software-src/riscv-tests) suite -- all 37 rv32ui tests pass.
+Validated against the official [riscv-tests](https://github.com/riscv-software-src/riscv-tests) suite (37 RV32I tests).
+Deployed and tested on real hardware with LED output and 115200 baud serial.

 **Author:** Devansh Joshi

 ## Synthesis (Artix-7 XC7A35T, Vivado 2025.2)

-After place-and-route:
+After place-and-route with the fibonacci demo program embedded:

-- **98.6 MHz** (missed the 100 MHz constraint by 0.146 ns -- the critical path runs through the forwarding mux into the branch comparator and back to the PC, 12 logic levels total)
+- **~91 MHz** (WNS = -0.938 ns at 100 MHz constraint, 14 logic levels on the critical path through forwarding -> branch comparison -> PC next)
-- **2,473 LUTs** out of 20,800 (11.9%)
+- **~2,500 LUTs** out of 20,800
-- **3,324 flip-flops** out of 41,600 (8.0%)
+- **~3,300 flip-flops** out of 41,600
 - **512 LUTRAMs** for the data memory
 - No BRAM used

-The biggest chunk of area goes to the instruction cache (699 LUTs, 2,531 FFs for 64 tag+valid+data entries), which tracks with how caches tend to dominate area in any processor.
-The pipeline registers, forwarding logic, and control together take up the rest.
-The BHT is surprisingly cheap at 166 LUTs.
+The instruction cache takes up the most area (~700 LUTs, ~2,500 FFs for 64 tag+valid+data entries).
+The BHT is cheap at ~170 LUTs.

 ## Architecture